jarad/jarad.github.com/data_management.md

 - Provide a descriptive file name

     The file name should provide details of the place, time, and theme of the data contained within.
+    File names should not have any spaces.